vince-from-nice/osmaxil/README.md

 That phase is implemented by the class named services.ElementProcessor.

-The goal of that phase is to determine which imports are relevants.
+The goal of that phase is depending on the type of the plugin.

-First, for all matching OSM elements a matching score is set for all their matching imports.
+If it's an updater plugin, the processing phase tries to determine which matching imports are relevants.

+First, for all matching OSM elements a matching score is calculated.
 The implemention of the method which calculates matching scores depends on the actived plugin.
 For example the OpenDataParis plugin defines scores by calculating a ratio (a float between 0.0 and 1.0) of the OSM building surface to the imported building surface.

 At the end the *best* matching import must be determined for each OSM element.
 There's 2 methods to do that.